-- 1. Turn the fuel valve to off. - 2.
-Be certain the fuel cap and oil cap are installed correctly. - 3.
-Always tie the frame of the ATV to the transporting unit securely using suitable straps or rope. - 4.
+1.Turn the fuel valve to off.

+2.Be certain the fuel cap, oil cap, and seat are installed correctly.

+- 3.Always tie the frame of the ATV to the transporting unit securely using suitable straps or rope. - 4.
 Always place the transmission in gear and lock the parking brake.